Valery2120/Pipelines/README.md

 # Airflow-docker
-I've built pipeline using Airflow and Docker Compose.
+Building pipelines using Airflow and Docker Compose.